 Philosopher Bertrand Russell described him thus:

-In the following articles I present the case that Aristotle’s teleology was essentially correct – it makes sense today as it did in his own times.
+In the following four sections I present the case that Aristotle’s teleology was essentially correct – it makes sense today as it did in his own times.
 The Early Modern period mistakenly conflated teleology with the superstition and supernatural beliefs so pervasive in those times.
-The theistic interpretation of the world challenged by Darwin has subsequently been replaced by an anthropocentric one in which humans have been regarded as the source of natural purpose and design.
+The theistic interpretation of the world challenged by Darwin has subsequently been replaced by a mistaken anthropocentric view in which humans are regarded as the source of natural purpose and design rather than nature itself.